 - Abnormal neck muscle tissue thickening fibrosis.

 Swelling in your child’s throat is a common cause of acquired torticollis.
 The tissues around your child’s upper spine relax as a result of the swelling.
 Their vertebrae shift out of their regular place as a result of this.
 Their neck muscles spasm, as a result, causing their head to tilt to one side.
 The swelling might result from an illness, an accident, or something else entirely.
-Torticollis can occur from a variety of reasons, including:
+Torticollis can occur for a variety of reasons, including:

 - Gastroesophageal reflux (GERD).